hwasub/node-hsdc/README.md

 ## License

+(c) 2018 Hwasub Lee.
+All rights reserved.
 This software is released under the Mozilla Public Lincense 2.0.
 See LICENSE for futher information.

-## Copyright
+## Disclaimer

-(c) 2018 Hwasub Lee.
-All rights reserved.
+Hearthstone is a trademark or registered trademark of Blizzard Entertainment, Inc., in the U.S. and/or other countries.
+I and other contributors are not affiliated with Blizzard Entertainment.
+Some files in this software may contain data that are copyrighted by Blizzard Entertainment.